scottyschup/ruby-curriculum/basic-design/method-decomposition.md

 ## Methods should be atomic

-**Each method should do one thing.** A method should do a single, atomic thing.
+**Each method should do one thing.** A method should do a single, atomic thing (we will often refer to this as the *Single Responsibility Principle*).
 This may be one line of code, or three, but rarely more than ten. **Methods should be short.** Let's take a look at an example of refactoring one long method into short, atomic methods.
 We'll use an implementation of the swingers exercise we worked on in the